 Types of Irrevocable Trusts

-Phelps LaClair is a second generation estate planning firm in Gilbert Arizona, where helping you plan for your family’s future isn’t just part of what we do, it’s all we do!
+Phelps LaClair is a second-generation estate planning firm in Gilbert, Arizona, where helping you plan for your family’s future isn’t just part of what we do, it’s all we do!
 In considering which type of legal document might be best to protect your legacy, you’ve probably come across the two most common types of living trusts: the Revocable Trust and the Irrevocable Trust.
-While both types of trusts have their advantages, we’d like to discuss the different types of irrevocable trusts, and when you might consider using them.
+While both types of trusts have their advantages, we’d like to discuss the different types of irrevocable trusts, and when you might consider using one.

 What is an irrevocable trust?